-The 2018/19 Aspiring Solicitors Commercial Awareness Competition is accepting registrations of interest.
-The Competition will be open to undergraduates, graduates and post-graduates so register your interest today to be emailed about this Competition next year!
+The 2018/19 Aspiring Solicitors Commercial Awareness Competition is now OPEN for registration!
+The Competition will be open to undergraduates, graduates and post-graduates and we will be capping entrants at 2000 this year.
+APPLY EARLY to avoid disappointment!

-The unique Aspiring Solicitors Commercial Awareness Competition 2018/19 is not open for registration.
-Please register your interest to ensure you do not miss out when applications open in September 2018 as we will be limiting places next year.
-In 2017/2018, the Commercial Awareness Competition had 1500 entrants, from over 80 universities.
-In 2018/19 we are capping entrants at 2,000.
+The unique Aspiring Solicitors Commercial Awareness Competition 2018/19 is NOW OPEN for registration.
+In 2017/2018, the Competition had 1500 entrants from over 80 universities.
+In 2018/19 entrants will be capped at 2,000.
+Please apply early to avoid disappointment.

 What is the Competition?